narwhalacademy/zebra-crossing/README.md

 - **Use apps with open source end-to-end encryption protocols and easy-to-use disappearing message timers.**
   - Recommended apps:
     - [Signal](https://signal.org/): Sign up with a phone number.
     - [Wire](https://wire.com/): Sign up with an email address.
-(The current website is confusing so the best thing to do is download their mobile app, open it and tap `Create a Wire personal account`.)
-  - Set messages to disappear after 1 or 4 weeks.
+  - Set messages to disappear.
+Pick an interval that’s comfortable for you.
     - **Signal:** Go to `Settings → Privacy →  Disappearing Messages → Default Timer for New Chats`.
     - **Wire:** No app-wide setting exists.
 You have to set it up for each conversation by tapping/clicking the timer icon ⏱.
   - These apps also end-to-end encrypt video and voice calls, so continue using them wherever possible.